afneville/docs/dev/gpg.md

 There are many different methods and options for signing a file with GnuPG.
 As before, the output can be in raw binary format, or armoured ASCII.
-For this example, the first paragraph of Charles Dickens' _A Tale of Two Cities_ is saved in the file `message.txt`.
+To provide some text for this example, the first paragraph of Charles Dickens' _A Tale of Two Cities_ is saved in the file `message.txt`.

 ```text
 It was the best of times, it was the worst of times, it was the age of